dotnet/docs/docs/core/install/linux-centos.md

 ---
-title: Install .NET on CentOS
+title: Install .NET on CentOS Linux
-description: Demonstrates the various ways to install .NET SDK and .NET Runtime on CentOS.
+description: Demonstrates the various ways to install .NET SDK and .NET Runtime on CentOS Linux.
 author: adegeo
 ms.author: adegeo
-ms.date: 12/21/2022
+ms.date: 05/04/2023
 ---

-# Install the .NET SDK or the .NET Runtime on CentOS
+# Install the .NET SDK or the .NET Runtime on CentOS Linux

-.NET is supported on CentOS.
-This article describes how to install .NET on CentOS.
+.NET is supported on CentOS Linux.
+This article describes how to install .NET on CentOS Linux.
 If you need to install .NET On CentOS Stream, see [Install the .NET SDK or the .NET Runtime on RHEL and CentOS Stream](linux-rhel.md).

 [!INCLUDE [linux-intro-sdk-vs-runtime](includes/linux-intro-sdk-vs-runtime.md)]